Stevensierraq/addi/README.md

 # addi
-React app for Addi using Hooks
+React app for Addi using Hooks!

 ### Installation